LooksRare/looksrare-sdk/doc/abis.md

 - **TransferSelectorNFTAbi**: Select the right transfer manager based on the collection's supported interface.
 Used to transfer an NFT when a trade is executed.
 - **RoyaltyFeeRegistryAbi**: Royalty fee registry for the LooksRare exchange.
 Contains royalties information for all the collections.
 - **RoyaltyFeeSetterAbi**: Allow creators to set their royalties in the registry.
-- **RoyaltyFeeManagerAbi**: Compute the royalties for a specific trade, based on the registry informations.
+- **RoyaltyFeeManagerAbi**: Compute the royalties for a specific trade, based on the registry information.

 :octocat: [Contracts source code](https://github.com/LooksRare/contracts-exchange-v1)